 Revisions could be due to client’s requirements or due to the glitches from

 developer’s side.
 If it is due to the latter one, the revisions become un-billable hours as these changes for patching things up are not entitled to be charged from the client.

 These non-billable hours add to the cost of the project making it an expensive deal.

 It is impossible to fully compensate a dissatisfied client.
 Although the loss is on both the sides, it is difficult to mitigate the loss of the service provider at all.

 Most of something that could be done is- ‘refunding’ a part of fees to the

 client.
 There could be a lot of reasons to resort to this measure, but irrespective of them a refund affects the profits of the project.

-Understanding of the project at the very beginning is important.
+Understanding of the project at the very beginning is important & there is importance of customer satisfaction as well.
 Deriving clear goals, comprehending client’s needs, charting the deadlines and overall cognizance of the results.